2020 has been an NFL offseason like no other with the backdrop of the COVID-19 pandemic. Here's a look at how each NFL team fared this offseason.

 To the surprise of no one, the Lions added more former Patriots to their defense with Jamie Collins, Danny Shelton and Duron Harmon.
 They tried to make up for the loss of Darius Slay by signing Desmond Trufant and drafting Jeff Okudah and deserve credit for addressing running back again with D'Andre Swift.
 The most significant move in terms of money was the signing of offensive tackle Halapoulivaati Vaitai for $50 million.
 Ultimately, any chance the Lions have at making these moves work and keeping head coach Matt Patricia employed beyond 2020 rests on the health of Matthew Stafford though.

 The Pack had a quiet offseason, followed by one of the most confusing drafts in recent memory.
-Their only significant free agent signings were lineman Rick Wagner, wideout Devin Funchess and linebacker Christian Kirksey, none of whom look like difference makers on paper.
+Their only significant free agent signings were lineman Rick Wagner, wideout Devin Funchess and linebacker Christian Kirksey, and Funchess has already opted out of 2020.
 Despite struggling to find viable weapons for Aaron Rodgers last season, the team spent its first-round pick on his long-term replacement (Jordan Love) and then added depth that wasn't needed at right back with second-rounder A.J.
 Dillon.